-The current Trustees of Maharishi Foundation are: Dr Peter Nigel Warburton, Miss Jemima Pitman, David Clark Rae, Helen Evans, Prakash Shrivastava, William Graham Orr, David Emrys Hughes and Gwyndaf Evans.
+The current Trustees of Maharishi Foundation are: Graham Orr, Miss Jemima Pitman, David Clark Rae, Prakash Shrivastava, David Emrys Hughes, Gwyndaf Evans and Keith Parker.

 Dr Peter Warburton

-Dr Peter Warburton is Chairman of the Maharishi Foundation registered charity in the UK, and three other related UK charities and nine companies working in the areas of self-development and natural health care.
+Dr Peter Warburton is Chief Executive and Custodian of the Maharishi Foundation registered charity in the UK.
 He is also Chairman of the David Lynch Foundation UK.
 Dr Warburton has his master's degree from Cambridge University (physiology and sociology) and his PhD in political science.
 He is a Member of the UK Institute of Leadership and Management.
 Over the past four decades, Dr Warburton has trained 3,000 teachers of Transcendental Meditation from all over the world, and has worked on the development of numerous publications and courses on Transcendental Meditation and its application in different areas of society.
 He has worked with leaders of government, education, and industry in many countries to implement Maharishi's programmes.